 All elementary and secondary schools shall participate in a planning and accreditation process.
 Elementary schools shall be accredited through the Archdiocese of Milwaukee's Office of Schools, Child and Youth Ministry and the Wisconsin Religious and Independent Schools Accreditation Association.
-St. John the Evangelist School has achieved full accreditation with both associations, as well as exemplary recognition from the Archdiocese in the areas of curriculum and resources.
+St. John the Evangelist School has achieved full accreditation with both associations.